 Keeping our connections with the local council and GP surgery is important.
 Finding ways to accept help from friends, neighbours and family.
 Keeping an eye out for what is going on in our local community; meals services, food banks, volunteer befrienders and virtual events are still happening and in many cases these services learnt a lot in the first lockdown.

-Remember that there are exceptions to Covid restrictions for caring and emergency situations.
-If you are facing a difficult decision about the right thing to do and it would help to talk it through do book an individual support call.
+Remember that there are exceptions to Covid-19 restrictions for caring and emergency situations.
+If you are facing a difficult decision about the right thing to do and it would help to talk it through do book a free individual support call with one of our coaches.